Classical computational simulation of the FeMo-cofactor model to chemical accuracy and its implications: Ground state estimation for FeMo-co active space models

 Note that for each given UHF broken-symmetry reference, it is also possible to have multiple CC or DMRG solutions, since the CC and DMRG wavefunctions are obtained from some type of self-consistent iterative algorithm.
 However, in practice, we do not find this to be a problem for the current study.
 As long as the algorithm converges, we always end up with a well-defined CC or DMRG solution for each considered UHF reference.
 A detailed investigation of local minima and convergence behavior in the broken-symmetry CC/DMRG solution manifold is beyond the scope of this work.

 \textbf{Enumeration of UHF solutions.} Although the Fe atoms in a converged UHF solution are typically mixed-valence, for the purpose of sampling the low-energy UHF solutions for the LLDUC model, we use density matrices with collinear spins and classical integer Fe(II) and Fe(III) charges~\cite{li2019electronic} as the initial guesses for UHF, based on simplicity and ease of reproducibility considerations.
 As the LLDUC model space is relatively small (compared to the larger active space models used in later sections), and the number of such initial classical density matrices is large ($5^3\times 18=2250$ for each spin isomer), we find that this procedure works very well for identifying the UHF solution with the lowest energy for each spin isomer, as indicated by the relatively flat UHF curve shown in Fig. 2A.
 For each spin isomer, we found that many of the 2250 initial guesses optimized to the same UHF solution, but the number of unique UHF solutions is still significant, as listed in Supplementary Table~\ref{tab:sm-uhf-cnt}.
 The total number of unique UHF solutions we found for this model is 12300, more than the square of the number of unique UHF solutions we found for mixed valence [4Fe-4S], where we found 26 unique UHF solutions (see Supplementary Sec.~\ref{sec:sm-fe4}).
 We label the different UHF solutions within each spin isomer as BS$n$-$X$-$m$ where $m = 0,1,2,\cdots$ indicates the ordering by UHF energies.
+Note that the number of unique UHF solutions can also heavily depend on the Newton optimization solver and the counting procedure.

 For active space models larger than the LLDUC model, the sampling based on only the integer assignment of charges in the electronic configurations may not be sufficient.
 We additionally consider the projection of unique UHF solutions between different active space models.
 Details are discussed in Supplementary Sec.~\ref{sec:sm-large-act}.